Complete Cape Cod Whale Watching Guide [2025 Edition]

 - Check out the Whydah Pirate Museum in West Yarmouth, MA.

-- Private helicopter tour from Hyannis Airport
+- Private helicopter tour of Cape Cod from Hyannis Airport

 - Kayaking